xfce-mirror/thunar/README.md

     % make
     % make install

+ Both autogen.sh and configure will list missing dependencies.
+ If your distribution provides development versions of the related packages, install them.
+Otherwise you will need to build and install the missing dependencies from source.

 ### Reporting Bugs

 Visit the [reporting bugs](https://docs.xfce.org/xfce/thunar/bugs) page to view currently open bug reports and instructions on reporting new bugs or submitting bugfixes.